-- Article 83 (1) The right to receive compensation is not changed by the worker's separation from employment. - (2) The right to receive compensation must not be transferred or seized.
+- Article 83 (1) The right to receive compensation is unaltered by the worker's leaving employment. - (2) The right to receive compensation must not be transferred or seized.

-(This Act's Relationship to Other Laws)
+(This Act's Relationship with Other Laws)

-- Article 84 (1) If payments equivalent to accident compensation under this Act are to be made under the Industrial Accident Compensation Insurance Act (Act No. 50 of 1947) or under any other law or regulation designated by Order of the Ministry of Health, Labour and Welfare for something that constitutes a grounds for accident compensation provided for in this Act, the employer is exempt from the responsibility of providing compensation under this Act. - (2) If an employer has provided compensation under this Act, it is exempt from the responsibility for damages under the Civil Code based on the same grounds, up to the amount of that compensation.
+- Article 84 (1) If payments equivalent to accident compensation provided for in this Act are to be made under the Industrial Accident Compensation Insurance Act (Act No. 50 of 1947) or under any other law or regulation designated by Order of the Ministry of Health, Labour and Welfare regarding grounds for accident compensation provided for in this Act, the employer is exempt from the liability for providing compensation under this Act. - (2) If an employer has provided compensation under this Act, it is exempt from liability for damages under the Civil Code based on the same grounds, up to the amount of that compensation.